 Frostbite can attack when temperatures are below freezing.
-Wind and humidity can shorten the time it takes for frostbite to occur.
-The following recommendations will help prevent frostbite:
+Wind and humidity can quicken the effects of frostbite.

 - Layer 1 – wear clothes that will keep moisture away from the skin.
-Thermal underwear, moisture-reducing winter sportswear, cotton socks and mitten and glove liners are good items to use.
-The first layer, like the other layers, should not be so tight that circulation is impeded.
+Thermal underwear, moisture-reducing winter sportswear, cotton socks, and glove liners are good items to use.
+The first layer, like the other layers, should not be so tight that circulation is affected.

 - Layer 3 – wear tightly woven moisture-resistant outerwear.
-Moisture-resistant coats and jackets, hats, scarves, gloves and mittens and boots are good third layer items.
+Moisture-resistant coats and jackets, hats, scarves, gloves, and boots are good third layer items.

 Early frostbite is characterized by waxy, white, and hard skin that feels numb and has a persistent burning sensation.
 In more severe cases, frostbitten skin will become blue and mottled or splotchy.

 Severe frostbite requires immediate medical attention.
-If you suspect that your child has frostbite, remove cold and wet clothing.
-Dress the child in clothing that is loose, warm and dry, and take the child to a hospital.
+If you suspect your child or someone else has frostbite, remove cold and wet clothing.
+Dress the child in clothing that is loose, warm, and dry, and take them to a hospital.

 - Pop blisters that appear.
 Popping blisters on frostbitten skin can cause infection.

-If you are not able to get a child with frostbite to a hospital right away, begin first aid
+If you are not able to get someone with frostbite to a hospital right away, begin first aid

-- Give child something warm to drink, and keep child hydrated.
+- Provide something warm to drink, and keep them hydrated.

-- Keep child warm with clothes and blankets.
+- Keep them warm with clothes and blankets.

 - Soak frostbitten area in warm water (between 101° to 104° F).
 If you don’t have a thermometer, dip your elbow in the water.
-If the water is too hot for your elbow, it’s too hot for the child.
+If the water is too hot for your elbow, it’s too hot.
 Maintain temperature of water by adding warm water if necessary.

 - Soak affected area until it becomes pink.

-- If the child’s face is frostbitten, use a soft washcloth.
-Soak the wash cloth in warm water and wring out any excess.
+- If the face is frostbitten, use a soft washcloth.
+Soak the washcloth in warm water and wring out any excess.